Boston College Eagles football: Frank Spaziani era (2009–2012)

-Frank Spaziani, promoted from defensive coordinator of the Eagles, was hired as BC's head coach in January 2009.
-Prior to the 2009 season, star LB and reigning ACC Defensive Player of the Year Mark Herzlich was diagnosed with Ewing's Sarcoma, a rare form of bone cancer.
+Defensive coordinator Frank Spaziani was hired as BC's head coach in January 2009.
+Prior to the 2009 season, linebacker and reigning ACC Defensive Player of the Year Mark Herzlich was diagnosed with Ewing's Sarcoma, a rare form of bone cancer.
 Herzlich was forced to miss the entirety of the 2009 season.
 Herzlich became an inspirational figure as he battled his way back, earning the Disney's Wide World of Sports Spirit Award, an award presented annually to college football's most inspirational player or team.
-Boston College created a chapter of Uplifting Athletes to benefit Ewing's Sarcoma research.
+Boston College created a chapter of Uplifting Athletes to benefit Ewing sarcoma research.
 The chapter participates in an annual "Lift for Life" (where players compete in various physical challenges) to raise money.
 On October 3, 2009, Herzlich publicly announced on College Gameday that he was cancer-free.
 Herzlich completed the comeback when he took the field once again on September 4, 2010, against Weber State.

-It was announced on December 1, 2009, that the Boston College football team, along with 29 other athletic programs on campus, would officially switch its athletic outfitter from Reebok to Under Armour.
-On July 1, 2010, BC became the tenth Football Bowl Subdivision team to wear uniforms from the Baltimore-based outfitter, joining Auburn, Hawaii, Maryland, North Texas, South Carolina, South Florida, Texas Tech and Utah.

 In 2011, the Eagles finished 4–8 and failed to qualify for a bowl for the first time in 12 years.
-Following the 2011 season, junior LB Luke Kuechly won the Butkus Award, the Lombardi Award, the Lott Trophy, and the Bronko Nagurski Trophy.
-Kuechly is the first Eagle to win these awards.
-Offensive Coordinator Doug Martin was brought in by head coach Frank Spaziani prior to the beginning of the 2012 season, but upon finishing 2-10 Spaziani was fired.
+Following the 2011 season, junior LB Luke Kuechly won the Butkus Award, the Lombardi Award, the Lott Trophy, and the Bronko Nagurski Trophy; the first Eagle to win these awards.
+Spaziani was fired on November 25, 2012, following a season in which Boston College went 2–10, the worst record since 1978.